-144 The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended).

-Hierarchical to: No other components.
-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area .
-Dependencies: No dependencies.
-Application Note: 7 The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.
+- Dependencies: FMT_LIM.1 Limited capabilities. - 154 The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended). - FAU_SAS.1 Audit storage - Hierarchical to: No other components. - FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area. - Dependencies: No dependencies. - Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.